Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## LESIONS AROUND THE EYES

 Many clients complain of small, milia-like lesions around the eye area.
 Some of these lesions are milia.
 Some are other types of skin growth or lesions called xanthelasmas (zan-thuh-LAZ-muhs).
-Xanthelasmas are much larger and fl atter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape (Figure 17-10).
+Xanthelasmas are much larger and flatter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape (Figure 17-10).
 They are rarely round like a milium.
 These lesions should be referred to a dermatologist—they are not in the domain of the esthetician.
 Xanthelasmas can sometimes be an indicator of other diseases or disorders, such as high cholesterol.
 Refer the client to a dermatologist for treatment and follow-up.

 Syringomas (sear-in-GO-muhs) are small pinpoint lesions that occur under the eyes.
 These are actually small cysts on the sudoriferous glands.
 They may look like very small milia and are usually seen in multiple numbers.
 They are thought to be hereditary or possibly caused by sun damage.
 They are generally not extractable and should be referred to a dermatologist or an ophthalmologist for treatment.
 Other small milia in the eye area are often associated with the use of heavy eye creams, concealers, and other eye cosmetics that are thick, heavy, and loaded with fatty emollients.
 This can cause a buildup of dead cells in the area.
 Advise the client to switch to a lighter eye cream or a gel-type treatment.
 These have fewer or lesser concentrations of emollients.